Skip to main content

 About this fund

 This fund supports charitable projects that benefit people living in the Fyvie and Rothienorman sub-divisions of the Fyvie, Rothienorman and Monquitter Community Council area.
-Ventient Gordonstown Wind Farm Community Fund is part of Ventient Energy, the Gordonstown Hill Wind Farm owner in Aberdeenshire.
+Nadara Gordonstown Wind Farm Community Fund is part of Nadara, the Gordonstown Hill Wind Farm owner in Aberdeenshire.

 The fund was established in 2013 and will be available for the operating life of the wind farm, expected to be 25 years.
 In 2020, the annual contribution to the fund was just over £13,500.
 The total available in the next round of grant making is £6011.49, and the next donation into the fund is due February 2022.